 Brethren, I submit to you that in this era of life we are living in, that the handwriting is on the wall.
 The cycle will never change until a solution that will change the real cause of mankind's dilemma is supplied.
-The root of the problem is mankind's heart, human nature, in combination with the earth being governed by the god of this world.
+The root of the problem is mankind's heart, human nature, in combination with the earth being governed by the ruler of this world.
 These things cannot, will not be corrected according to God's purpose until the return of Jesus Christ.
 Whether or not mankind is even aware of this, let alone understand and believe, matters not.
 Nothing will change until Christ's return.
 Mankind does not know it, but Christ's return is mankind's hope, because this is what will fix the real problem.
 We are here to celebrate its coming in advance.

 For a final scripture I want you to turn to Malachi 3:14.